ahemberg/trafiklab-longest-lines/README.md

 ### Json API

-The json api is available from the root and has following endpoints defined in the table below.
+The json api is available from the root and has the following endpoints defined in the table below.
 The response is always a json object.

 | Endpoint               | Parameters  | Description                                                                                                                                                                                                              |